davismo/Alarm-Clock-Challenge/README.md

-Alarm-Clock-Challenge
+The Alarm Challenger
 =====================

-A mobile alarm clock app, that makes users complete challenges and mini games before the alarm will turn off.
-This app would help people who typically have difficulty getting up in the mornings by making them work their brains in interesting ways.
+Picture this... you're a college student that just pulled a late night 6 hour study session and its 4:00am.
+In less than four hours you have to wake up to your Final Exam at 8:00 am and you have no idea how you're going to wake up.
+If you can relate than the Alarm Challenger app is for you.
+The Alarm Challenger is a mobile alarm clock application that forces the user to complete a small challenge, math problem, or mini game before an alarm sound, so annoying that you will be trying your hardest to shutdown, will turn off.
+On startup, the user can set up one or more alarms to wake them up at a specific time(s).
+When the clock hits the alarm wake-up time, an alarm will sound and a random challenge will appear on the screen that the user must complete.
+The purpose of this app is to help people that have difficulties waking up in the early morning by stimulating their mind and forcing them to a state of awareness.